HL7NZ/nhi/input/pagecontent/matchPatient.md

     * name (Either family or given)
     * birthdate (this can be a partial birthdate i.e. year only)

   * Minimum details to be presented by the integrator in the user interface to allow for adequate confirmation of identity (if present on the patient record):
     * preferred name (given name, other given names and family name).
     * birthdate
     * gender
     * nhi-id (live)
     * address (primary resedential)
     * match score

   * Other details to consider presenting:
     *  birth-place (Place and Country of birth)
     *  other names a person has
     *  nhi-id (dormant/s)

-      _1a.
-Match Patient errors_
+* _Match Patient errors_

-      *
+  * _Name is required_
+  * _Birth date is a required field_
+  * _No results were found matching the search criteria provided_
+  * _Criteria too wide to perform a successful match.
+Please narrow your criteria and re-submit_